-Set within a pristine wilderness, the Tahquamenon Falls is over 200' wide and 48' high.
-Over 50,000 gallons of water spill over this incredible falls per second!
-(Seasonal precipitation can increase or decrease this amount significantly.)
+Plan a vacation that include the Upper Tahquamenon Falls and experience one of the United States most breathtaking waterfalls.
+Set within a pristine wilderness, the Upper Tahquamenon Falls is over 200' wide and 48' high.
+Over 50,000 gallons of water spill over this incredible waterfall per second.
+Seasonal precipitation can increase or decrease this amount significantly with springtime being a great time to see it at its peak (as seen in the photo on the left).
 A magnificent walk path will direct your way through the forest within the Tahquamenon Falls State Park.

 Fine Dining and Gifts